c1hucktay4lors/system-update/README.md

 ```bash
 ./system-update.sh -i
 ```
-Alternatively, on its very first run, the script will automatically check your environment and offer an interactive prompt to install itself system-wide
+Alternatively, on its very first run, the script will automatically check your environment and offer an interactive prompt to install itself system-wide:

 ```bash
    ===== System Update =====